Arthel Neville: Career

 The first female African-American on-air reporter at KVUE-TV, her general assignment beat took her to the streets of Austin covering live breaking news, politics, education, health, and human-interest stories.

 Neville's first job after graduation was in New Orleans as a reporter/anchor for WWL.
 In 1988 she moved back to Texas for a one-year stint as a reporter for Houston's KHOU-TV.
 Neville returned to New Orleans as an anchor/reporter for WVUE.

 In 1991 she landed the host spot on Extreme Close-Up, a one-on-one celebrity interview show that she co-produced for E!
 Entertainment TV.
 During three years with the program she logged over 200 interviews with Hollywood stars ranging from Will Smith, Tom Cruise and Sharon Stone, to music icons such as David Bowie, Whitney Houston and Sade, becoming the nation's first high-profile black female entertainment reporter.
 During this period she also covered live entertainment events for the network and occasionally filled in as a guest host on their signature show Talk Soup (hosted by Greg Kinnear).
 In 1994 she beat out over 1,000 hopefuls to launch and anchor Extra for Warner Brothers studios, becoming the first African-American woman to host a nationally syndicated entertainment news magazine program.
 Neville remained with Extra until 1996 when the program was revamped.
-In 1997, she teamed up with L.A. sportscaster Fred Roggin to host The Arthel & Fred Show, a syndicated daytime entertainment news program that lasted only one season.
-A year later, Neville left Los Angeles for New York and became a senior correspondent on the Fox Network’s syndicated news magazine Fox Files, and at Fox News as an anchor, correspondent, host of Celebrity Spotlight, and weekly contributor on The O’Reilly Factor.
+In 1997, she teamed up with Los Angeles sportscaster Fred Roggin to host The Arthel & Fred Show, a syndicated daytime entertainment news program that lasted only one season.
+A year later, Neville left Los Angeles for New York and became a senior correspondent on the Fox Network's syndicated news magazine Fox Files, and at Fox News as an anchor, correspondent, host of Celebrity Spotlight, and weekly contributor on The O'Reilly Factor.